kavanoz64/BeamBender-BigBox/README.md

 [Colorlight i5 + ext-board bundle on AliExpress](https://www.aliexpress.us/item/3256807602160285.html)

 Buy the **module and the dev board together**.
-The BigBox card programs the module in place, but having the ext-board as well gives you a second, independent way to load and recover a bitstream, which is worth the few extra dollars the first time something goes wrong.
+The BigBox card provides a JTAG header to program the module in place using an external programmer, but having the ext-board as well gives you a second, independent way to load and recover a bitstream, which may come handy.

 ---